12 September 2025

 School Administration Officers: Mrs Robyn Taylor, Ms Doris Mifsud,

-Miss Daphne Manivong, Ms Tara Shipway and Mrs Melinda Cooper
+Miss Daphne Manivong, Mrs Melinda Cooper and Ms Tara Shipway

 School Counsellor: Ms Lisa Harvey, Ms Olivia Parrott and Ms Josephine Cali